python-sprints/python-sprints.github.io/pandas/guide/source/pandas_setup.rst

 to submit a pull request, so they are included in pandas.

 .. note::
-   for Window users run above comments with Git Bash at the colned pandas floder
+   For **Window users** run above commends with Git Bash at the cloned pandas floder

 You can create a git branch running:
     | ``git checkout -b <new_branch_name>``